Andrew Vaughn Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.99 team ERA ranks 10th across all MLB pitching staffs.
+- The Mariners' 3.96 team ERA ranks 10th among all MLB pitching staffs.

-- The Mariners allow the first-fewest home runs in baseball (63 total, 0.9 per game).
+- Mariners pitchers combine to give up the first-fewest home runs in baseball (65 total, one per game).

-- In his most recent time out on Sunday, the righty tossed 4 2/3 innings against the Los Angeles Angels, giving up two earned runs while surrendering four hits.
+- In his most recent time out on Sunday, the righty went three innings against the Los Angeles Angels, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.